neicnordic/sda-helm/charts/sda-db/README.md

 ## Installing the Chart

-Edit the values.yaml file and specify the relevant parts of the `default` section.
+Edit the values.yaml file and specify the relevant parts of the `global` section.

 Parameter | Description | Default
 --------- | ----------- | -------